farrell0/MongoDB-Developers-Notebook/README.md

 >mongoDB’s capabilities in this area are even more performant.
 >
 >In this document we install, configure and use the version 2.1 BI Connector, and
->install and use Eclipse, the Toad plugin for Eclipse, MySQL SQL Workbench, a MySQL
+>install and use Eclipse, the Toad plugin for Eclipse, MySQL Workbench, a MySQL JDBC
->JDBC driver, Apache Drill, and more.
+>driver, Apache Drill, and more.
 >
 >In addition to running SQL, the October 2016 edition of this document details install,
 >configuration and use of the graphical query user interface to mongoDB, named mongoDB